Here’s Everything You Need to Know About Merida Airport (MID Airport)

 Merida Airport Guide

-Final Thoughts: Merida Airport in Yucatan, Mexico
+My Final Thoughts on Traveling Through Merida Airport in Yucatan, Mexico

 The Merida Airport is small and easy to manage.
 If you’re a first-time Merida traveler or doing Mexico solo travel, you have nothing to worry about, as it’s also a very safe airport.
-Actually, Merida is the safest city in Mexico, in case you didn’t know!

 As someone who lives in Merida, I always recommend the shuttle to anyone who’s not renting a car in Merida.